-Whitelist an Email Sender in MSN Hotmail and Windows
+How to Whitelist an Email Sender in Outlook.com

-If you're missing important emails because they're being sent to your spam folder, you may have to "whitelist" the sender or an entire domain name to ensure that they go where they're supposed to go – to your inbox.
-Exactly how you go about this depends on what type of email you're using.
-Here's how to whitelist emails in MSN Hotmail Live, Windows Live and MSN to ensure you get your important emails, announcements, updates and more.
-You have two options.
+If you're missing important emails because they're being sent to your spam or junk folder, then you may have to whitelist the sender or an entire domain name to ensure that those emails go where they're supposed to: your inbox.
+The procedure for whitelisting depends on your email service.
+If you're using Microsoft's Outlook.com (formerly Microsoft's Hotmail and Windows Live Hotmail), follow these steps to whitelist make sure you receive all the messages you need to be reading.

 Check the Junk Folder

-You no longer have the option of simply adding the sender to your contacts list or address book.
-These email providers will still send emails to your junk folder unless the sender is on your safe list.
-To be absolutely sure you receive your important emails, use both the junk folder option and manually add the sender to your safe list.
+You no longer have the option of simply adding senders to your contact list or address book to have them automatically whitelisted.
+Outlook.com will still send emails to your junk folder unless the sender is on your Safe Senders list.
+To be absolutely sure you receive your important emails, check your Junk folder and manually add email addresses and domains to your Safe Senders list.